fwhdzh/FaultFuzz/README.md

 ### Step 3: Configure FaultFuzz and SUT.

-We provide a “Configuration” web page (see Figure 3- 2 ) for users to specify the configurations used to test a target distributed system.
+We provide a “Configuration” web page in FaultFuzz frontend for users to specify the configurations used to test a target distributed system.
 The configurations can be divided into four categories, i.e., “Workloads & bug checker”, “Faults & fault injection points”, “Observer” and “Test controller”.